Graph Homomorphisms and Universal Algebra

 {\bf Course Goals.} This course has different groups of readers in mind. \begin{itemize} \item For readers interested in theoretical computer science, it provides an introduction to complexity analysis of constraint satisfaction problems. \item For readers interested in graph theory and graph homomorphisms, it provides an introduction to a universal-algebraic approach to many fundamental questions in the area. \item For readers interested in universal algebra, it treats the part of universal algebra that is most relevant for the study of graph homomorphism problems and constraint satisfaction. \end{itemize}

-{\bf Prerequisites.} This course is designed for students of mathematics or computer science who already had an introduction to discrete structures.
-Almost all notions that we use in this text will be formally introduced, with the notable exception of basic concepts from complexity theory.
+{\bf Prerequisites.} This course is designed for students of mathematics or computer science who already had an introduction to discrete structures (so we assume that the reader knows basic set theory, the integers ${\mathbb N}$, the integers ${\mathbb Z}$, the rational numbers ${\mathbb Q}$, and the residue rings ${\mathbb Z}_n$).
+All further notions that we use in this text will be formally introduced, with the following notable exceptions. \begin{itemize} \item Basic concepts from complexity theory.
 For example, we do not formally introduce the class of polynomial-time computable functions and NP-completeness, even though these concepts are used when we discuss computational aspects of graph homomorphisms.
-Here we refer to an introduction to the theory of computation as for instance the book of Papadimitriou~\cite{Papa}.
-For the basics of first-order logic (including for example the concepts of \emph{bound} and \emph{free} variables, \emph{quantifier-free formulas}, and \emph{prenex normal form}), we refer to~\cite{BodMathLogic} or~\cite{BodModelTheory}.
+Here we refer to an introduction to the theory of computation as for instance the book of Papadimitriou~\cite{Papa}; we have also added a short appendix with the basics (Appendix~\ref{sect:complexity}). \item Basic concepts of first-order logic.
+For example, we assume that the reader knows the difference between \emph{bound} and \emph{free} variables, \emph{quantifier-free formulas}, and \emph{prenex normal form}.
+We refer to~\cite{BodMathLogic} or~\cite{BodModelTheory}. \end{itemize}

-{\bf Acknowledgements.} Many thanks to Catarina Carvalho, Lukas Juhrich, Mathison Knight, Sebastian Meyer, Andrew Moorhead, Michael Pinsker, Lukas Schneider, Moritz Sch\"obi, \v{Z}aneta Semani\v{s}inov\'a, Mark Siggers, the participants of the course in the Corona spring semester 2020 and the course in spring 2023 for their suggestions and bug reports.
-Thanks also to Brady Zarathustra for his lecture notes~\cite{BradyNotes} and answering my questions.
+{\bf Acknowledgements.} Many thanks to Catarina Carvalho, Philipp Grzywaczyk, Lukas Juhrich, Mathison Knight, Sebastian Meyer, Andrew Moorhead, Michael Pinsker, Lukas Schneider, Moritz Sch\"obi, \v{Z}aneta Semani\v{s}inov\'a, Mark Siggers, the participants of the course in the Corona spring semester 2020 and the course in spring 2023 for their suggestions and bug reports.
+Thanks also to Brady Zarathustra for his lecture notes~\cite{BradyNotes} and to Brady Zarathustra and Dima Zhuk for answering my questions.